crashappsec/chalk/src/docs/core-secret-manager-api.md

 The other PRF is HMAC-3.
 We take the round key, HMAC the right side, truncate the result to 128 bits, then XOR into the left half.

-The PRFs are used in a feistel cipher, so we alternate PRFs through our four feistel rounds.
+The PRFs are used in a Feistel cipher, so we alternate PRFs through our four Feistel rounds.

 While three-round Luby-Rackoff is secure against some use cases, we go through the full four rounds.

-PRPs are reversable, and with feistel contstructions, it's by running the rounds backward.
+PRPs are reversible, and with Feistel construction, it's by running the rounds backward.

 Once constructed it is this encrypted value that is sent to the